 How Long Do I Have to File a Lawsuit After an Uber Accident in Florida?

-You’ll have to file a lawsuit for injuries within four years.
-That’s the statute of limitations for personal injury cases in Florida.
+You’ll have to file a lawsuit for injuries within two years.
+That’s the statute of limitations for negligence cases in Florida.
 If you’re filing a wrongful death lawsuit to recover compensation for the death of a loved one, you’ll have two years.

-It’s in your best interest to consult an experienced injury attorney as soon as possible after your accident.
+It’s in your best interest to consult an experienced injury attorney as soon as possible after your accident as there could be exceptions to the deadline.
 The sooner your lawyer can evaluate your case and begin collecting evidence, the better your chance for full financial recovery.